mrdegbe/devtrack/README.md

 🔹 Designers use Figma.
 🔹 Developers use… their memory?

-**DevTrack** fills the gap by giving you a developer-first micro-task tracker that lives right in your terminal.
+`devtrack` fills the gap by giving you a developer-first micro-task tracker that lives right in your terminal.

 - 🧠 Track your current focus
 - 📝 Generate structured commit messages